erl-ang/bootleg-bittorrent/README.md

 - there are some leftover `TODOs` in the code to remove code paths where there should be an invariant (i.e. the code should never execute).

-### Assumptions

-- The server should start before the client tries to connect to it.
-Otherwise, the behavior is undefined
-- It is assumed that different clients will provide different `client-tcp` and `client-udp` ports from each other.
-Clients providing the ports that are already in use will probably fail with `OSError: Address already in use` and cause undefined behavior

 # Additional Features
 most add-ons have to do with better argument handling: